If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 2. Requeening for Sacbrood Disease Treatment

-Honey bees can control Sacbrood virus infections by hygienic behavior and ability to detect dead larvae under brood cell capping and remove it.
-Stresses exerted on the honey bee colony can however cause iy to be overwhelmed by the infection.
+Honey bees can control Sacbrood virus infections through hygienic behavior and the ability to detect dead larvae under brood cell capping and remove them.
+Stresses exerted on the honey bee colony can however cause it to be overwhelmed by the infection.

 Placing the brood frame in the super box requires you to remove the queen excluder if there is one in your beehive.
 It allows the queen bee to move to the area in which you have placed the brood frame.
 She brings with her many nurse bees.
 These nurse bees get to know there is more brood in the beehive and will begin to feed them.
 Additional space for the queen to lay eggs can also save the beehive from total collapse.